Kivu conflict: Fall 2008 fighting

-On 30 October, looting and violence by Congolese soldiers, some of them drunk, continued in Goma, though contingents of other troops and paramilitary police attempted to contain the looting by patrolling the streets in pick-up trucks.
-Nkunda called for direct talks with the Congolese government, also stating that he would take Goma "if there is no ceasefire, no security and no advance in the peace process."
-On 31 October, Nkunda declared that he would create a "humanitarian aid corridor", a no-fire zone where displaced persons would be allowed back to their homes, given the consent of the United Nations task force in the Congo.
-Working with the UN forces around Goma, Nkunda hoped to relocate victims of the recent fighting between his CNDP forces and UN peacekeepers.
-MONUC spokesman Kevin Kennedy stated that MONUC's forces were stretched thin trying to keep peace within and around the city; recent looting by Congolese soldiers had made it harder to do so as incidents arose both within city limits and outside.
-According to Anneke Van Woudenberg, a Human Rights Watch researcher, more than 20 people were killed overnight in Goma alone.
+On 30 October, the CNDP officially took control of Kiwanja, and Nkunda called for direct talks with the Congolese government, saying he would take Goma "if there is no ceasefire, no security, and no progress in the peace process".
+The next day, 31 October, the CNDP appointed Jules Simpenzwe as the new territorial administrator.
+Military experts later argued that the CNDP's main target in its late October offensive was Rutshuru, not Goma.
+On the same day, Nkunda announced plans to create a "humanitarian aid corridor", a no-fire zone where displaced people could return home with the approval of the United Nations task force in Congo.
+However, Human Rights Watch reported that the CNDP used this strategy to mobilize civilians, who later faced abduction, sexual violence, and extrajudicial killings.
+MONUC spokesman Kevin Kennedy stated that MONUC's forces were stretched thin trying to keep peace within and around the city.
+According to Anneke Van Woudenberg, more than 20 people were killed overnight in Goma alone.
 Meanwhile, Secretary of State Condoleezza Rice contacted Rwandan President Paul Kagame to discuss a long-term solution.
 Also, on 31 October, British Foreign Minister David Miliband and French Foreign Minister Bernard Kouchner flew to the region, with the intention of stopping in Kinshasa, Goma, and possibly Kigali.